skasraful0001/Clone-of-Amazon.com-using-HTML-and-CSS-only/README.md

 Footer: The footer contains a copyright notice, maintaining a consistent layout with the original Amazon design.

-**How to Use:**

-Clone the Repository: Use the git clone command to clone the repository to your local machine.

-Open index.html: Launch the index.html file in your preferred web browser to explore the Amazon.com Clone.

 **Contributing:**

 Feel free to contribute to the project by adding more features, improving styling, or enhancing the user interface.
 Create a fork of the repository, make your changes, and submit a pull request.